kosugitti/exametrika/README.md

 ## Example and Sample Data

 This package includes the same sample data that is distributed on the original site.
-The number of test-takers is represented by $S$, and the number of test items is represented by $J$.
+The number of test-takers is represented by $`S`$, and the number of test items is represented by $`J`$.
 The data is named in a format like JxxSxxx.

 #### Exametrika Data Format